NVIDIA/gvdb-voxels/README.md

 ## WINDOWS - QUICK INSTALLATION

-1. Unpackage GVDB and samples
-    a.
-Unzip the GVDB SDK package to \gvdb\source

-2. Install dependencies
+### Install dependencies
-    a.
-Install cmake-gui 2.7 or later
+  1. Install cmake-gui 2.7 or later
-    b.
-Install CUDA Toolkit 8.0
+  2. Install CUDA Toolkit 8.0
-    c.
-Install OptiX 3.9.0 or later (for gInteractiveOptix sample)
+  3. Install OptiX 3.9.0 or later (for gInteractiveOptix sample)

-3. Build gvdb_library
+### Build GVDB Library
+  4. Unzip the package or clone the git repository
-    a.
-Run cmake-gui.
+  5. Run cmake-gui.
-        Where is source code: /gvdb/source/gvdb_library
+   - Where is source code: /gvdb/source/gvdb_library
-        Where to build bins:  /gvdb/build/gvdb_library
+   - Where to build bins:  /gvdb/build/gvdb_library
-    b.
-Click Configure to prepare gvdb_library
+   - Click Configure to prepare gvdb_library
-    c.
-Click Generate
+   - Click Generate
-    d.
-Open /gvdb/build/gvdb_library/gvdb_library.sln in VS2010/2013
+   - Open /gvdb/build/gvdb_library/gvdb_library.sln in VS2010/2013
-    e.
-Build the solution in Debug or Release mode.
+   - Build the solution in Debug or Release mode.
-       * For whichever mode, you must build later samples with same build type.
+   - For whichever mode, you must build later samples with same build type.
-    f.
-The gvdb_library must be built prior to running cmake for any sample.
+   - The gvdb_library must be built prior to running cmake for any sample.

-4. Build any sample, e.g. g3DPrint
+### Build sample(s)
-    a.
-Run cmake-gui.
+  6. Run cmake-gui.
-        Where is source code: /gvdb/source/g3DPrint
+   - Where is source code: /gvdb/source/g3DPrint
-        Where to build bins:  /gvdb/build/g3DPrint
+   - Where to build bins:  /gvdb/build/g3DPrint
-    b.
-Click Configure to prepare g3DPrint
+   - Click Configure to prepare g3DPrint
-    c.
-You should see that cmake locates the GVDB Library paths automatically
+   - You should see that cmake locates the GVDB Library paths automatically
-       * Specify any paths that cmake indicated are needed
+   - Specify any paths that cmake indicated are needed
-    d.
-Click Generate
+  7. Click Generate
-    e.
-Open /gvdb/build/g3DPrint/g3DPrint.sln in VS2010/2013
+  8. Open /gvdb/build/g3DPrint/g3DPrint.sln in VS2010/2013
-    f.
-Build the solution
+  9. Build the solution

-5. Run the sample!
+ 10. Run the sample!
-    a.
 Select g3DPrint as the start up project.
-    b.
 Click run/debug

 ## LINUX - QUICK INSTALLATION